 A) If you don’t live near London the other hubs of publishing within the UK are in Edinburgh and Oxford.
 Elsewhere, there are publishers but they are generally smaller or independent publishers with smaller teams who outsource some of their work.
 It’s good to search for some of these publishers and see what they offer.

-Also search for other businesses linked to publishing outside of the cities such as PR agencies, literary agencies and sales/distribution businesses.
-They can sometimes have jobs outside of the city which are more accessible and still related to publishing.
+Also search for other businesses linked to publishing outside of the cities such as PR agencies, literary agencies, and sales/distribution businesses.
+They can sometimes have jobs outside of the city that are more accessible and still related to publishing.

 I hope that helps.

 Questions 7: Is it a bad idea to mention in applications/interview your negative views on something they’ve published?
 Or is it better to steer clear from discussing these books?

 Don’t be negative at all!
 If you have a negative opinion of a book that is entirely your right.
 But if you’re trying to please somebody (which ultimately you are, in an application or an interview) don’t tell them that they need to do a better job or that you dislike their work.

 You can spin it on its head and say that you would love to be able to develop their books, or their covers, social media etc. But don’t say that you think it’s terrible.
 Arrogance vs confidence is very a fine line to walk.
 But ultimately publishers want to hire you to do a good job.
 So instead of criticising what they’ve done previously suggest ways that you could do the job differently.

 Question 8: I’ve been working in marketing for just over 2 years in unrelated industries.
 But now I have an MA in publishing and want to focus down on this industry.
 Any advice on how to show that my skills are transferable despite not actually having had any publishing job yet?

 Fab question.
 I’m going to start it off by saying that I would highly recommend you contact a publishing recruitment agency and get added to their list.